Enhancing Descriptive Captions with Visual Attributes for Multimodal Perception: Approach

 \subsection{Captioning with Attributes}

-\textbf{Region captioning.} We use a large language model (Qwen-72B) to integrate the object attributes with the caption from a large multimodal model (InternVL2-26B).
-For example, in cases where the fine-grained model for \textit{``animals''} identifies a specific class label like ``\textit{$\{animal\_name\}$}, we employ the prompt \textit{"\textit{$\{cat\_name\}$} exists in the region and \textit{$\{animal\_name\}$} is the \textit{$\{cat\_name\}$}'s subclass; use \textit{$\{animal\_name\}$} in the caption; otherwise, do not mention \textit{$\{animal\_name\}$}''} to guide the LLM in integrating this specific label into the caption.
-In this process, \textit{$\{cat\_name\}$} represents the coarse-grained label provided by the detection model.
-The detailed prompt engineering process is illustrated in Figure~\ref{fig:llm_prompt_object}.
+\textbf{Region captioning.} We use a large language model (Qwen2-72B-AWQ) to integrate the object attributes with the caption from a large multimodal model (InternVL2-26B).
+We design a set of structured prompts that guide LLM to generate fine-grained descriptions by integrating visual details such as category, color, texture, spatial location, and human-object interactions into coherent natural language.
+For example, when the fine-grained model for \textit{``animals''} predicts a specific class label like \textit{$\{animal\_name\}$}, we use the following prompt to guide the LLM in incorporating it into the caption: Here, \textit{$\{cat\_name\}$} denotes the coarse-grained label predicted by the detection model.
+The complete prompt engineering strategy is detailed in the \textbf{Appendix A.3}.

-\textbf{Image captioning.} We combine object relation attributes, and region location information (for object grounding) and captions to get improved image captions.
-We use LLM for the combination.
-The prompt is given in Figure~\ref{fig:llm_prompt_relation}.
-For example, to describe the 3D relative positional relationship between \textit{$\{bbox\_0\}$} and \textit{$\{bbox\_1\}$}, we use the prompt: \textit{"Relative to the camera, the $\{category\_0\}$ in $\{bbox\_0\}$ in the image is $\{3d\_relation\}$ $\{category\_1\}$ in $\{bbox\_1\}$"}, where $\{3d\_relation\}$ can be \textit{"in front of"} or \textit{"behind of"}.
-We then use a large language model (Qwen2-72B-AWQ) to integrate this information with the detailed region caption and the image reference caption.
+\textbf{Image captioning.} We combine object relation attributes, region location information (for object grounding), and reference captions to generate improved image captions.
+We use a LLM to integrate object-level attributes through prompt engineering.
+For example, to incorporate the 3D spatial relationship between two objects, we design prompts such as: Here, $\{3d\_relation\}$ captures spatial cues such as \textit{``in front of''} or \textit{``behind of''}, which are computed based on the depth difference between the two objects.
+We use this mechanism to update the image caption with 3D relative localization information.
+The complete set of prompt templates is provided in the \textbf{Appendix A.3}.